 Pursuant to the Advisory Agreement, the Fund pays the Adviser a unitary management fee for the services and facilities it provides at the annual rate of 2.99% of the Fund's average daily net assets up to \$250 million and 2.75% on assets greater than \$250 million.
 The unitary management fee is paid on a monthly basis.
-The initial term of the Advisory Agreement is two years.
 The Board of Trustees, shareholders of the Fund or the Adviser may terminate the Advisory Agreement upon sixty (60) days notice.

 The Adviser's unitary management fee is designed to pay substantially all the Fund's expenses and to compensate the Adviser for providing services for the Fund.
 Out of the unitary management fee, the Adviser pays substantially all expenses of the Fund, including the cost of transfer agency, custody, fund administration, legal, audit and other services, except for interest expenses, distribution fees or expenses, brokerage expenses, taxes and extraordinary expenses not incurred in the ordinary course of the Fund's business.
 Acquired fund fees, expenses related to investments in short positions, and dividends, if any, will be borne by the Fund and will not be included in the unitary management fee.
-From the Fund's commencement of operations, March 19, 2015 through May 31, 2015, the Adviser received an advisory fee equal to 2.99% of the Fund's average daily net assets.
+For the most recent fiscal year ended May 31, 2015, the Adviser received an advisory fee equal to 2.99% of the Fund's average daily net assets.

-A discussion regarding the basis for the Board of Trustees' approval of the Advisory Agreement is available in the Fund's annual report to shareholders dated May 31, 2015.
+A discussion regarding the basis for the Board of Trustees' approval of the renewal of the Advisory Agreement is available in the Fund's annual report to shareholders dated May 31, 2015.

-Portfolio Managers
+Adviser Portfolio Managers